Steven Toushin

-Steven Toushin (born August 6, 1946, in Brooklyn, NY) is an American producer and distributor of gay pornographic and BDSM films who has operated adult theaters and sex clubs since 1970.
-Toushin owned and managed the Bijou Theater in Chicago, the oldest gay adult theater and sex club in the United States and www.bijouworld.com.
-Toushin has produced multiple underground and classic pornographic films and published several books on the matter.
-He has been a defendant in the United States justice system continuously from 1969 until the present; he has defended himself and his companies in twenty-one obscenity cases including two federal obscenity trials; and has suffered thirty-five personal arrests and over 200 busts to his businesses.
+Steven Toushin is an American producer and distributor of gay pornographic and BDSM films who has operated adult theaters and sex clubs since 1970.
+Toushin owned and managed the Bijou Theater in Chicago, the oldest gay adult theater and sex club in the United States.
+Toushin has produced multiple underground and classic pornographic films through his studio Bijou Video and published several books on the matter.
+He and his businesses have been the subject of twenty-one obscenity cases, including two federal trials, and he has suffered thirty-five personal arrests and over 200 busts to his businesses.

 Career

-Steven Toushin was born and raised in Brooklyn, New York.
-He left New York in 1963 at the age of 18, on his bicycle and traveled to Montreal to see Marlene Dietrich at Expo.
-During the next two years he traveled and worked at odd jobs digging graves, short order cook, picking potatoes, cutting pulp wood throughout New England.
-Steven left New England in the summer of 1968 landing in Chicago, where he got a job managing the Aardvark Theater in Pipers Alley that showed 16mm underground experimental art and documentary films.
-This was the beginning of his unusual career.

-The Aardvark's screening policy was not a successful endeavor and to sustain itself turned to screening art films that displayed nudity from time to time to turn a profit.
-In 1970 Toushin and partners presented at the Aardvark the first hardcore film to be released commercially in the U.S, Alex DeRenzy's "Pornography in Denmark" at that point the Aardvark became a porn theater.
-Later that year Toushin and his partners opened other theaters and sex clubs throughout Chicago, San Francisco, Indianapolis, East Chicago and Gary, Indiana, including the Festival Chicago, Festival Indianapolis, Termite, 3-Penny, Eden, Savages, and Bijou Theaters.
-Of these only the Bijou remained open until late 2015.
+In 1970 Toushin and partners presented at the Aardvark the first hardcore pornography film to be released commercially in the U.S., Alex DeRenzy's "Pornography in Denmark."
+At that point the Aardvark became a porn theater.
+Later that year Toushin and his partners opened other theaters and sex clubs throughout Chicago, San Francisco, Indianapolis, East Chicago and Gary, Indiana, including the Festival Chicago, Festival Indianapolis, Termite, 3-Penny, Eden, Savages, and Bijou Theater.